 Step 1: How to Start a T-Shirt Business- Choose a Selling Platform

-Shopify is one of the most straightforward and accessible platforms to launch a T-shirt business with.
+Shopify is one of the most straightforward and accessible platforms to launch a T-shirt business with (read our full Shopify reviews here).

 Not to mention, they also offer users plenty of integrations.
 It's here on the app store where you'll connect with the drop shipping company of your choice.
 This service will shortly become the lifeblood of your venture because they'll print and ship all your custom shirts to your customers.